Human coronavirus HKU1

-Human coronavirus HKU1 (HCoV-HKU1) is a species of coronavirus in humans and animals.
+Human coronavirus HKU1 (HCoV-HKU1, Betacoronavirus hongkonense) is a species of coronavirus in humans and animals.
 It causes an upper respiratory disease with symptoms of the common cold, but can advance to pneumonia and bronchiolitis.
 It was first discovered in January 2004 from one man in Hong Kong.
 Subsequent research revealed it has global distribution and earlier genesis.

 The virus is an enveloped, positive-sense, single-stranded RNA virus which enters its host cell by binding to the N-acetyl-9-O-acetylneuraminic acid receptor.
-It has the Hemagglutinin esterase (HE) gene, which distinguishes it as a member of the genus Betacoronavirus and subgenus Embecovirus.
+It has the hemagglutinin esterase (HE) gene, which distinguishes it as a member of the genus Betacoronavirus and subgenus Embecovirus.

 History

 HCoV-HKU1 was first detected in January 2004, in a 71-year-old man who was hospitalized due to acute respiratory distress syndrome and radiographically confirmed bilateral pneumonia.
 The man had recently returned to Hong Kong from Shenzhen, China.

+In 2024, the species that HCoV-HKU1 belongs to was renamed Betacoronavirus hongkonense.

 Virology

 Woo and coworkers were unsuccessful in their attempts to grow a HCoV-HKU1 isolate but were able to obtain the complete genomic sequence.
 Phylogenetic analysis showed that HKU1 is most closely related to the mouse hepatitis virus (MHV), and is distinct in that regard from other known human betacoronaviruses, such as HCoV-OC43.
+The virus has been successfully cultured by Pyrc and coworkers in the ex vivo model of human respiratory epithelium.
+Additional research has revealed that the virus attaches itself to O-acetylated sialic acids on the cell surface, which instigates a conformational shift in the S protein, facilitating interaction with the entry receptor.
+Intriguingly, the enzyme kallikrein 13 has been identified as an activating factor responsible for the spike protein processing by the Pyrc's team.
+This could potentially specify the virus's tissue and cellular preference, and might also govern the regulation of interspecies transmission.

 When the RNA-dependent RNA polymerase (RdRp), spike (S), and nucleocapsid (N) genes were analyzed, incompatible phylogenetic relationships were discovered.
 Complete genome sequencing of 22 strains of HCoV-HKU1 confirmed this was due to natural recombination.
 HCoV-HKU1 likely originated from rodents.

 HCoV-HKU1 is one of seven known coronaviruses to infect humans.
 The other six are: